Razor.Templating.Core 3.0.0

 Using IRazorTemplateEngine

-• Instead of using the RazorTemplateEngine static class, it's also possible to use the IRazorTemplateEngine interface to inject dependency directly into the constructor.
+• Instead of using the RazorTemplateEngine static class, you can use the IRazorTemplateEngine interface and inject it directly into your class constructor.

 public class MyService {